jumpjack/CamFollowerJS/README.md

 Try it here:  https://jumpjack.github.io/CamFollowerJS/

+Note: as long as the version number starts by "0", it means the page is still quite buggish, so be patient...

+Current version: 0.6.1

+Known bugs: rotating follower and cam re-creation without refreshing page not yet working.

-**This page can work also offline on your PC** , just download all the .html and .js files in same folder.
+**This page can work also offline on your PC** , just download indedx.html and all .js files into same folder.

 ## Short description